 Bed Bath and Beyond Logo

 Bed Bath & Beyond Logo 1988

 In 1988, the retail store chain adopted an updated logo based on the modernized name.
-The word “Beyond” appeared in it, which replaced “outlet.”
-From now on, the brand name began to be written in bold letters in upper case.
+The word “Beyond” appeared, replacing “outlet.”
+From then on, the brand name began to be written in bold letters in uppercase.
 The only exception was the addition: it was made in italics and was not located directly but diagonally.
 The monochrome is preserved.

+Bed Bath and Beyond Logo